 In 2012, Dr. Hauswald released another article on the biomechanics and pathophysiology of spinal injures that challenged existing spinal immobilization theory.
 In his article Dr. Hauswald asserts that most spinal injuries are biomechanically stable, that the majority of those few patients with unstable spinal injuries will already have spinal cord damage as a result of the forces imparted during the traumatic event, and that pre-hospital immobilization will not affect either patient's outcome.
 This means that cord and neurological injury can only be caused by a second traumatic event where new force is applied to the injured area, and movement within the patient's normal range of motion is safe.

-Increased research over past decade and a half—primarily due to Hauswald's work—has clearly shown that spinal immobilization:
+Increased research over past two decades—primarily due to Hauswald's work—has clearly shown that spinal immobilization:

 So how should we treat patients in a wilderness or remote locations?
 The treatment goal is to prevent a spinal cord injury.